anton-neb/MFRE-Seq/README.md

   Print a summary of all motifs found, and the number of (16,16) and (16,17) reads derived from each (final_motifs.pl).

 A summary of operations and results is printed to STDOUT as the pipeline runs, and a more verbose file of output is also created.

+Postprocessing (analyze_motifs.pl):
+  Input is (1) a FASTA file of the reference genome from which the reads were derived, (2) a FASTA file of Illumina or Ion Torrent sequence reads, (3) a methylated motif, and (4) the expected length of a (16,16) sequence read derived from the motif.
+Output is a text file showing genome-centric and read-centric data for the motif and for each non-degenerate sequence ("submotif") conforming to the motif.
+Genome-centric data comprises the number of sites, the fraction of all motif sites made up by the submotif, and the fractions of all sites represented in the read file by (16,16), (16,17), or (15,16) reads.
+Read-centric data comprises the number of reads for the motif or submotifs, and the fraction of all reads conforming to the submotif.

 NOTES ON INDIVIDUAL PERL SCRIPTS